 What do the drone regulations in Norway actually say?
 (Complete guide 2025)

-The Civil Aviation Authority's data: 58.4% fly illegally – often without knowing it.
-Here’s everything you need from purchase to certification.
-It's much easier than many think.
+Data from the Norwegian Civil Aviation Authority: 58.4% fly illegally – often without knowing it.
+Here is everything you need from purchase to certificate.
+It is much easier than many think.

-You just bought a drone for the same reason as me and 64% of other drone buyers – you want to take great photos and videos.
-As a tool, drones are completely unique, with perspectives and angles that surpass any other equipment.
+You have just bought a drone, for the same reason as me and 64% of other drone buyers – you want to take great photos and videos.
+As tools, drones are completely unique, offering perspectives and angles that beat any other equipment.

-But then you encounter reality: laws, regulations, terms like "VLOS", "open category", "operator number".
-Things that feel very foreign to many at first and not from the photo/video world.
+But then you meet reality: laws, rules, terms like "VLOS", "open category", "operator number".
+Things that for many in the beginning feel very foreign and not from the photo/video world.

-The Civil Aviation Authority's data shows that 58.4% fly illegally (read more about the survey here).
-I don’t think people just don’t care, but the encounter with the "aviation world" is discouraging for many.
+Data from the Norwegian Civil Aviation Authority shows that 58.4% fly illegally (read more about the study here).
+I don't think people don't care, but the encounter with the "aviation world" is daunting for many.
 The problem is not the user – the problem is the system.

-When I tried to find answers, even very basic information seemed almost impossible to find.
-A simple Google search on "A2 exam" does not answer the most fundamental questions: What do I really need to fly my drone?, How many questions are on the A2 exam?
-What does it cost?, Does getting a drone certificate require a lot of work?
-Partial information is spread across four or five different websites, often without clear answers.
+When I tried to find answers, very basic information seemed almost impossible to find.
+A simple Google search for "A2 exam" does not give you answers to the most fundamental questions: What do I actually need to fly my drone?, How many questions does the A2 exam have?
+What does it cost?, Does a drone certificate require a lot of work?
+Partial information is scattered across four or five different websites, often without clear answers.

 We are used to Vipps, Instagram, and Netflix.
 Systems designed to be intuitive.
-The first encounter with the "drone" world can be anything but intuitive and therefore this blog is made to make it easier for new drone buyers to know what they need.
+The first encounter with the "drone" world can for many be anything but intuitive, and that is why this blog was made to make it easier for new drone buyers to know what they need.

-In this guide, I want to give you the information you need after purchasing a drone, for your first flight with a drone certificate.
+In this guide, I want to give you the information you need after buying a drone, all the way to your first flight with a drone certificate.

 "Drone" certificate

-A drone certificate gives you the right to fly within a given drone regulation framework called A1, A3, and A2 in the "open category".
+A drone certificate gives you the right to fly within a given set of drone regulations called A1, A3, and A2 in the "open category".
 This "open category" is a category with relatively low risk.
-In simple terms, it means that it has been assessed that flights within this category carry low risk.
-You fly at low altitudes with relatively light drones that should be visible at all times.
-The courses you take are straightforward, but also necessary because it is not without risks.
+Simply put, this means it has been assessed that flights within this category involve low risk.
+You fly at low altitudes with relatively light drones, which must be visible at all times.
+The courses you take are simple, but also necessary because it is not risk-free.

-PART 1: The RULES that EVERYONE with a drone must follow
+PART 1: What EVERYONE with a drone must follow

 1. Register your drone (mandatory)

-All drones with cameras must be registered at flydrone.no.
-This also applies to drones under 250 grams if they have a camera – for example, DJI Mini 4 Pro, DJI Mini 3 Pro, and all other drones in the Mini series.
+If you live in Norway, all drones with a camera must be registered on flydrone.no.
+This also applies to drones under 250 grams if they have a camera, for example DJI Mini 4 Pro, DJI Mini 3 Pro, and all other drones in the Mini series.
 It is the camera that triggers the registration requirement.
+If you are visiting Norway with a drone, a different registration path applies, which you can find further down.

-Exceptions: Drones under 250g without a camera or CE marked as toys do not need registration.
+Exception: Drones under 250g without a camera or CE-marked as toys do not require registration.

 The process takes about 10 minutes:

-Fill in information about you and the drone
+Fill in information about yourself and the drone

 Pay 230 NOK (annual fee)